adsteen/lab_site_source/content/authors/alonergan/_index.md

 - Undergrads
 ---

-Andrew has been in the lab since 2017, during which time he has investigated the activites of extracellular enzymes in hot springs in Panama.
+Andrew has been in the lab since 2017, during which time he has investigated the activities of extracellular enzymes in hot springs in Panama.